 - Cut the pastry with a pizza cutter to make 24 squares.

 - Grease a mini muffin tin pan.
 Place each square of crescent roll into a mini muffin cup.

-- In a separate bowl, mix the goat cheese, cream cheese and pesto together until smooth.
+- In a separate bowl, mix the goat cheese, cream cheese and pesto together until smooth with a hand mixer.